YaoGroup/DIFFICE_jax/paper.md

 problem by solving the Shallow-Shelf Approximation (SSA) equations, which governs the ice-shelf dynamics.

-Due to the potential high-level error or noise in the observational data, the
+Due to the potential high-level error or noise in the observational data, inverse problems need to be solved by specific techniques.
+In cyrosphere, conventional method for inverse problems includes control method [@Macayeal:1989], or called adjoint method, which is quite challenging for beginners who have less background in numerical methods to understand or use for solving diverse problem

 the package involved unified data normalization method, best setting of hyper-parameter for the training, the optimal design of neural network structure.